-The Vermont Urban & Community Forestry Program is accepting applications from municipalities seeking financial assistance for tree planting and reforestation efforts in consideration of the impact of the invasive emerald ash borer (EAB) on all species of native ash trees.
+The Vermont Urban & Community Forestry Program seeks applicants needing financial assistance for tree planting and reforestation efforts in consideration of the impact of the invasive forest pest emerald ash borer (EAB).
 This grant program will support:

-- Tree planting in the public right-of-way or on public spaces such as parks and village greens; and
+- Tree planting in the public right-of-way or in public places such as parks, village greens, and educational campuses and

-With special funding from the US Forest Service, this competitive grant opportunity supports resilient urban and community forests specifically focused on Vermont's most populated areas.
-This funding is intended for municipalities in a U.S. Census-defined urban area or urban cluster that are prepared to plant trees to offset the loss of public ash trees due to EAB.
+With special funds through the US Forest Service’s Sustainable Urban Forest Resilience Program, VT UCF was selected to work with communities to support more resilient urban and community forests, with a focus on Vermont’s most populated areas.
+This funding is intended for municipalities and applicants that are prepared to plant trees to offset the loss of ash trees due to EAB.

 Required and Eligible Project Components

-Projects should create and foster more resilient urban forests by diversifying species planted in public rights-of-way and public places, specifically addressing the loss of public ash trees due to the invasive emerald ash borer and the positive impact of replacement urban tree planting.
-Projects must include components of one or more of the following focus areas:
+Projects should create and foster more resilient urban forests by diversifying tree species planted and specifically addressing the loss of ash trees due to the invasive emerald ash borer.
+Projects must take place in, be connected to, or be in direct service to an area that is designated through one of the Department of Housing and Community Development’s state designation programs and must include components of one or more of the three following focus areas:

-1. Tree planting in public rights-of-way or on public places in proximity to prior ash removals;
+- Tree planting in public ways or public places as defined in 24 V.S.A. § 2501a or at public educational institutions in proximity to prior ash tree removals;

-2. Interplanting species other than ash within public rights-of-way or in public places, in preparation for the eventual removal of ash trees; and/or
+- Interplanting species other than ash in public ways or public places as defined in 24 V.S.A. § 2501a or at public educational institutions in preparation for the eventual removal of ash trees; and/or

 Although not required, projects may also include one or more other components directly related to EAB and resilient urban forests, including:

-- Ensuring the establishment and success of any trees planted through the propoed project.
+- ensuring the establishment and success of any trees planted through the proposed project.

 For more information or assistance, contact the VT UCF staff listed below.